MolBIFFM/diana/README.md

 ---

 The specification of Gene Ontology network assembly from the protein-protein interaction network.
-A Gene Ontology network is composed of applicable Gene Ontolgy terms and their relations.
-Its node annotation reflects the representation of Gene Ontology terms by the protein-protein interaction network.
+A Gene Ontology network is composed of applicable Gene Ontology terms and their relations.
+It reflects the representation of Gene Ontology terms by the protein-protein interaction network.

 ```json
 [